theobald-software/helpcenter.theobald-software.github.io/includes/newsfeed/xtract-universal-news.md

     ---

     We are aware of the issue surrounding the [SAP Note 3255746](https://me.sap.com/notesLatestChanges/0003255746/E/diff).
-For information on how to handle this matter, refer to our [Blog post from 2024-07-29](https://theobald-software.com/en/products-technology-en/guidance-on-sap-note-3255746-for-theobald-software-xtract-products/).
+For information on how to handle this matter, refer to our [Blog post from July 2024](https://theobald-software.com/en/products-technology-en/guidance-on-sap-note-3255746-for-theobald-software-xtract-products/).

     ---